jyp/prettiest/blog.md

 pretty (SExpr xs) = Text "(" <> Align (sep $ map pretty xs) <> Text ")"
 ```

+The `sep` combinator now precisely expresses what I was after at the
+beginning: either all the elements are glued horizontally, or they are
+aligned vertically.

 Semantics
 ---------

 Now that we have our API, we can specify how to render documents.
 I
-could start by stating a few laws on the API (in particular all laws
+could do as Hughes or Wadler and start by stating a few laws on the
-stated by Wadler should hold) but I'll specify it directly using a
+API (in particular all laws stated by Wadler should hold).
+Instead
+I'll give the semantics it directly, using a compositional
-compositional interpretation.
-The interpretation of a document is a
+interpretation.
+I will interpret documents as a non-deterministic
-non-deterministic function from the current indentation level and
+function from the current indentation level and current column to a
-current column to a text and a final column.
+text and a final column.

 Using lists for non-determinism, we have: